Number of Confirmed Cases in Croton-on-Hudson - 772

 - Buy Gift Cards to Help Out these Businesses!

-- Donate Non-Perishable Food and Gift Cards to Local Stores (e.g. ShopRite, CVS) to help those in need with their immediate food and other needs.
-Nothing will be wasted and we will share any surplus with our other local Croton organizations serving those in need.
-These items can be dropped off in the two bins on the porch at 11 Eklof Court.
-Alternatively gift cards can be mailed to Croton Caring Committee, PO Box 221, Croton-on-Hudson, NY 10520
+- Donate Non-Perishable Food or Grocery Store Gift Cards: These donations support our food assistance programs, including our Food Basket and Healthy Start Programs.
+These items can be dropped off in the bin on the porch at 11 Eklof Court.
+Alternatively, gift cards can be mailed to Croton Caring Committee, PO Box 221, Croton-on-Hudson, NY 10520

-- Donate Money to help us respond to request for emergency assistance.
-Many have asked how they can donate to help those in need.
+- Donate: Support our programs through monetary donations that will help us respond to the evolving needs of the community.
 You can donate online using Paypal (a PayPal account is not required to give online) or via mail by sending your donation to Croton Caring Committee, P.O.
 Box 221, Croton-on-Hudson, NY 10520.

 - Pursuant to Executive Order 202.3, all restaurants and bars in the Village are closed for on-premise dining effective 8 PM on March 16, 2020.
 Takeout and delivery service is permitted.
 All gyms, fitness centers, movie theaters and casinos are closed effective 8 PM on March 16, 2020.